The Floured Table

 • Add egg yolks one at a time, beating well between additions.
 Scrape down bowl to ensure mixture is well combined.
 Add vanilla and mix again.

-2 large egg yolks, 1 teaspoon vanilla extract
+2 large egg yolks, 5 mL vanilla extract

 • Add dry ingredients, mixing on low just until incorporated.
 Scrape the bowl several times to help ensure the butter mixture is fully blended in.